awsdocs/amazon-rds-user-guide/doc_source/CHAP_MariaDB.md

 For a list of unsupported features, see [Features not supported](#MariaDB.Concepts.FeatureNonSupport)\.

-### MariaDB 10\.1 support on Amazon RDS<a name="MariaDB.Concepts.FeatureSupport.10-1"></a>

-Amazon RDS supports the following new features for your DB instances running MariaDB version 10\.1 or later:
-+ Optimistic in\-order parallel replication
-+ Page Compression
-+ XtraDB data scrubbing and defragmentation

-For a list of all MariaDB 10\.1 features and their documentation, see [Changes & improvements in MariaDB 10\.1](https://mariadb.com/kb/en/library/changes-improvements-in-mariadb-101/) and [Release notes \- MariaDB 10\.1 series](https://mariadb.com/kb/en/library/release-notes-mariadb-101-series/) on the MariaDB website\.

-For a list of unsupported features, see [Features not supported](#MariaDB.Concepts.FeatureNonSupport)\.

-### MariaDB 10\.0 support on Amazon RDS<a name="MariaDB.Concepts.FeatureSupport.10-0"></a>

-For a list of all MariaDB 10\.0 features and their documentation, see [Changes & improvements in MariaDB 10\.0](https://mariadb.com/kb/en/library/changes-improvements-in-mariadb-100/) and [Release notes \- MariaDB 10\.0 series](https://mariadb.com/kb/en/library/release-notes-mariadb-100-series/) on the MariaDB website\.

-For a list of unsupported features, see [Features not supported](#MariaDB.Concepts.FeatureNonSupport)\.

 ## Features not supported<a name="MariaDB.Concepts.FeatureNonSupport"></a>

 The following MariaDB features are not supported on Amazon RDS: